 It's easy - just sign in, verify, and get access!

-- I don't have a smartphone, how do I complete enrollment?
+- I don't have a smartphone, how do I complete setup?

-- I'm not near a computer, how do I complete enrollment with just my smartphone?
+- I'm not near a computer, how do I complete setup with just my smartphone?

 Change Verification Settings

 Want to change how you receive verifications or set up a back-up verification method?
 Click below.

 Multi-factor authentication is a powerful security tool to help you protect your accounts.
 It creates layered protection that requires users to sign in using more than one verification method, which helps keep the University safe and helps prevent cybercriminals from gaining access to your personal information.

 All new accounts are automatically enrolled in multi-factor authentication.
 You'll be prompted to complete setup when you sign in for the first time.
 Follow these instructions:

 No, you do not have to use your personal smartphone for verification.
 You can set multi-factor authentication to verify through a phone call.
 Follow the set-up instructions below:

 Even if you don't have a smartphone, you can still use multi-factor authentication.
 Enroll using your office or personal phone and receive a call or text with a verification code for sign-in.
 Follow these